-Our aim is not simply to instil mathematical knowledge and skills, but to allow students to develop an appreciation of, and enjoy Mathematics as a discipline.
+Our aim is not simply to instil mathematical knowledge and skills but to allow students to develop an appreciation of and enjoy Mathematics as a discipline.
 In doing this, our horizons are never set by the series of assessments, but always beyond these to where students are headed.
 In preparing students for the IGCSE, we look to the skills required for the IB, and in preparing students for the IB, we look to the skills required for tertiary education.

 Our Approach to Learning

 Our emphasis is on building skills in Mathematics based on a thorough understanding of mathematical principles and their application.
-Students are encouraged to undertake their own investigations under the guidance of their teacher, devise their own strategies for problem-solving, and to raise questions relating to mathematical concepts and methods.
-Students are mathematically active: mathematics-based investigations, which develop their skills as well as their mathematical initiative and problem-solving, give students the opportunity to explore their mathematical curiosity.
+Students are encouraged to undertake their investigations under their teacher's guidance, devise their problem-solving strategies, and raise questions relating to mathematical concepts and methods.
+Students are mathematically active: mathematics-based investigations, which develop their skills and their mathematical initiative and problem-solving, allow students to explore their mathematical curiosity.